Table of Contents

 - Wealth.
 The wealth effect plays a role in influencing consumption.
 Wealth is positively correlated with consumption.

 - Expectations of future income and jobs.
-If they are optimistic about their future income, households will tend to spend money on goods and services.
-When income and employment prospects deteriorate (such as during a recession), they save more and reduce consumption on less essential goods.
+If households are optimistic about their future income, they will tend to spend money on goods and services.
+When income and employment prospects deteriorate (such as during a recession), they will save more and reduce consumption of less essential goods.

 - Interest rate.
-Households rely on loans to purchase several items such as cars, houses, and other durable items.
-When interest rates fall, they have an incentive to apply for new loans and buy those items.
+Households rely on loans to purchase items such as cars, houses, and other durable items.
+When interest rates fall, they are incentivized to apply for new loans and buy those items.

 Business sector

 The business sector represents the producers of goods and services in the economy.
-They may be proprietorships, partnerships, and corporations.
-To produce goods and services, they buy inputs in factor markets.
+It may include proprietorships, partnerships, and corporations.
+To produce goods and services, businesses buy inputs in factor markets.
 Then, they sell output in the goods market to earn income.

 Business sector investment spending represents the most volatile component of GDP.
 Its change usually causes economic growth to tend to fluctuate in the short term.